Lorenzo-Olivar/Zo-JavaScript-Quiz/README.md

 ## Usage

-Press Start to start the Quiz
+Click Start to start the Quiz

 ![Start Page](assets/images/SS1.png)

+Click on what you believe is the correct answer

 ![Start Page](assets/images/SS2.png)

+Type in your INITIALS and click SAVE

 ![Start Page](assets/images/SS3.png)

+You should be able to see your top 5 high scores

 ![Start Page](assets/images/SS4.png)

+Alternatively, you can click on view high scores to see your high scores if you have already logs a high score in

 ![Start Page](assets/images/SS5.png)

-## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.

 ## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).
+MIT license
 ---